 Myostatin is a human growth factor that prevents excessive muscle growth, and abnormally high levels can cause the loss of muscle mass.
-Myostatin is also a hot topic among athletes and bodybuilders, who claim that inhibiting it can boost muscle growth.
-Read on to learn about the benefits of inhibition and some foods that can help.
+Despite the lack of proper data, myostatin has become a hot topic among athletes and bodybuilders, who claim that inhibiting it can boost muscle growth.
+Read on to learn what the latest science suggests myostatin inhibition might do.

 What is Myostatin?

 In both humans and animals, myostatin is a hormone that acts as a sort of “brake” that tells muscles to stop growing, which helps to prevent them from getting too large.

 This is important because past a certain size, adding more mass to muscles doesn’t actually make them stronger – and muscles that are too large are also more vulnerable to damage.
 Over-developed muscles can also get in the way of other important organs, reducing their size and impairing their functions [1, 2].

 Myostatin is active during multiple stages of the life cycle.
 Before birth (during embryonic development), myostatin determines the total number of muscle fibers an individual will have.
 In adults, myostatin controls the way that existing muscle fibers grow based on diet, physical activity, and age [3, 4, 5].